TechLabs-Berlin/st22-active-learn-trees/blogpost.md

 ### Our Path: From idea to application

 Original idea:
-- The CO2 absorption of trees depends on their species, age and location.
+The CO2 absorption of trees depends on their species, age and location.
-- Learn about and predict the CO2 absorption of trees in Berlin
+Learn about and predict the CO2 absorption of trees in Berlin

-Our application will allow the user
-- to gain more information about trees in their selected district of Berlin.
-- to identify trees simply by uploading pictures with their smartphone or Laptop.
+Our application allows the user to gain more information about trees in the twelve districts of Berlin. to understand the oldest and the highest tree in each districts of Berlin. to know the amount of CO2 each oldest and highest tree species in each district can absorb per year and in total life. to identify trees simply by uploading pictures with their smartphone or Laptop.

 Vision: Facilitate people in Berlin to gain more knowledge about the trees surrounding them and on the trees impact on the environment in terms of CO2 absorption.